digitalservicebund/ris-norms/doc/adr/0017-norm-test-files.md

 - If a specific kind of norm (e.g. a Änderungsgesetz) is needed the README.md shows if such a norm exists as a general test norm
 - If none of the general test norms are useful for the specific test a new test specific norm should to be created
 - All the different files related to one norm are in the same folder
-  - we can add a method to the Fixtures class to create a norm based on all files in a folder
+  - this allows us to add a method to the Fixtures class to create a norm based on all files in a folder.
+We will add this method once we need it.
 - The eli of a general test norm is always clearly visible as it is used within `Fixtures::loadNormFromDisk`
 - All general test norms have unique elis
 - All general test norms are schema valid
 - For updating the LegalDocMl.de version all norms are available as xml files

-## Open Questions

-* Should we place the norm fixtures in a more top-level folder within the resource folder?
-* Or even keep them in the `/LegalDocML.de` folder?
-* Better idea on how to organize the test specific norms?